 This beautiful plant features dark purple leaves and pods that follow attractive, light purple flowers.
 It makes a very striking and useful screen in the garden.
 This productive variety flowers before all other beans, and handles cool conditions well.
 The purple pods keep their flavour and tenderness even when very long, and turn green when cooked.
 The pods grow to 13cm (5") long and keep their flavour and tenderness long after they are picked.
 They turn green when cooked.
 The plants are extremely productive, and the pods just keep coming as long as they are picked.
 The seeds are beige.

 Matures in 70 days.
 (Open pollinated seeds)

 Many people feel that pole beans have a richer bean flavour than bush beans.
 The effort of trellising them is more than repaid by the ease of picking and their extended, abundant harvest.
 Pole beans are a good choice for small gardens because they use vertical space.
-Follow along with this handy How to Grow Pole Beans Guide and grow food.
+Continue reading below for tips on how to grow pole beans from seed.

 Season & Zone